-The Company's predominance ratio reflecting the share of liabilities connected to insurance compared to total liabilities exceeded 90 percent.
-Due to the strong interaction between underlying assets held and the measurement of insurance contracts, the Company has also decided to use the option to defer the full implementation of MFRS 9 until MFRS 17 "Insurance Contracts" becomes effective on 1 January 2023 in accordance with the Amendments to MFRS 4 "Extension of the Temporary Exemption from Applying MFRS9".
+MFRS 9 has become effective for the Company on 1 January 2023.
+The Company's predominance ratio reflecting the share of liabilities connected to takaful contracts compared to total liabilities has consistently exceeded 90 percent.
+Due to the strong interaction between underlying assets held and the measurement of takaful contracts, the Company has used the option to defer the full implementation of MFRS 9 until MFRS 17 became effective on 1 January 2023 in accordance with the Amendments to MFRS 4 "Extension of the Temporary Exemption from Applying MFRS 9".